Bad Manners: Career

 Early versions of the band date back to 1976 but Bad Manners were formed and played their first ever gig in January 1978.
 Dougie Trendle (Buster Bloodvessel), Alan Sayag (Winston Bazoomies), David Farren, Brian Tuitt, Paul Hyman (Gus 'Hot Lips' Herman) and Louis Alphonso were all at school together.
 Martin Stewart, Chris Kane and Andrew Marson would join later.

 After becoming popular in their native London, Bad Manners signed a recording contract with Magnet Records in 1980, and became regular guests on television shows such as Tiswas.
 The band also appeared on The British Music Awards (1981) and Cheggers Plays Pop.
-In 1985, they also appeared on The Time of Your Life, hosted by Noel Edmonds.
+In 1985, they appeared on The Time of Your Life, hosted by Noel Edmonds.
 Being closely associated with the 2 Tone movement (though never signed to 2 Tone Records itself), they were one of six bands featured in the 1981 documentary film Dance Craze.

-Some of their hit singles through the 1980's include "Nee Nee Na Na Na Na Nu Nu", "My Girl Lollipop", "Lip Up Fatty", "Can Can", "Special Brew", "Walking in the Sunshine" and "That'll Do Nicely".
+Some of their hit singles through the 1980s include "Nee Nee Na Na Na Na Nu Nu", "My Girl Lollipop", "Lip Up Fatty", "Can Can", "Special Brew", "Walking in the Sunshine" and "That'll Do Nicely".

 One of the main reasons for their notoriety was their outlandish huge-tongued and shaven-headed frontman, Buster Bloodvessel.
 His manic exploits got them banned from the British BBC TV chart show Top of the Pops, for painting his head red.
 The band was also banned from Italian TV after Bloodvessel mooned a concert audience on live television at the Sanremo Music Festival 1981, later being told that the Pope was watching on television.

 Bad Manners had spent 111 weeks in the UK Singles Chart between 1980 and 1983, however, Bad Manners left Magnet Records in 1983, and joined Telstar Records releasing a compilation album, The Height of Bad Manners, which reached number 23 in the UK Albums Chart.
 The album was assisted with a television advertisement, and it brought the band back to the attention of the media and the British public – but no further chart hits.

 The group then went on to sign a contract with Portrait Records in the United States and Mental Notes was released in 1985.
 For two years the band toured continuously all over the world but decided to disband in 1987.